 G4 running at 600 MHz or higher

-On campus, students also can access the Cal Maritime network and Internet on computers located in the school computer labs, computers in the Center for Engagement, Teaching & Learning (CETL) as well as computers located in the Library.
+On campus, students also can access the Cal Maritime network and Internet on computers located in the school computer labs, the Center for Engagement, Teaching & Learning (CETL) as well as the Library.
 Upon arrival, students will be given specific instructions on how to connect to the Cal Maritime network.

 Things you can do to protect your computer